Scholarships and Assistance

 To apply, the student must provide a brief (1 – 2 page, DS) essay describing their qualifications.
 The student will explain their motivation to attend Antonian and how they feel extracurricular activities have helped them grow in their faith, leadership, character, and personal integrity.
 The student must describe how their experiences at Antonian have helped them move toward college and future success.
 Please provide a cover page with student name, parent name(s), address, and contact information.

-The deadline to submit essays is Friday, July 31, 2020.
+The deadline to submit essays is Friday, July 31 preceding entry to their junior year of school.
 Essays may be emailed, mailed or delivered to:

 6425 West Avenue, San Antonio, TX 78213